-The Ontario State Council of the Knights of Columbus has established four scholarships for competition among the Catholic students writing upon the Grade XIII examinations conducted by the Department of Education.
+The Ontario State Council of the Knights of Columbus has established four scholarships for competition among the Catholic students in the Province of Ontario, writing upon the Grade XIII examinations conducted by the Department of Education.
 A scholarship of the value of \$100.00 will be paid to the successful student during his course, but not for more than four years.